cwld/ubuntu-config-tool/README.md

 ## Usage

-To use this tool, simply run: `ubuntu-config-tool -e <your yaml config file>` and the config tool will take care of installing services as necessary.
+To use this tool, simply run: `ubuntu-config-tool -c <your yaml config file>` and the config tool will take care of installing services as necessary.